craftercms/docs/source/system-administrators/activities/kubernetes/simple-authoring-single-instance-kubernetes-deployment.rst

 Choose if SSH/HTTPS as Git protocol
 -----------------------------------

 Deployer containers in Delivery environments can use either SSH or HTTPS to pull changes from the published repositories in Authoring.
-Kubernetes configuration uunder ``kubernetes-deployments/authoring/simple`` that's only pertinent to a certain protocol will start with the comment ``Uncomment if using Git (HTTPS|SSH)``.
+Kubernetes configuration under ``kubernetes-deployments/authoring/simple`` that's only pertinent to a certain protocol will start with the comment ``Uncomment if using Git (HTTPS|SSH)``.
 Make sure only the configuration lines corresponding to the protocol you decide to use are uncommented, and comment the configuration related to the other protocol.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^